arganjava/arganjava-fx-launchpad-proposal/README.md

 **Project Description**

 Details: \
-Stage of your project (just an idea, already in progress, proof of concept or prototype): MVP already in progress  \
+Stage of your project (just an idea, already in progress, proof of concept or prototype): MVP already in progress https://pundi.sale/  \
 Main goals and planned approach:  \
-An overview of the technology stack to be used: Typescript, Java, web3js, ether, fx chain Documentation of core components, protocols, architecture, etc. to be deployed: we will provid later What your project is not or will not provide or implement: We are unique in crypto project facilitator and interconnect between investor and trader .
+An overview of the technology stack to be used: Typescript, Java, web3js, ether, fx chain, solidity smart contract Documentation of core components, protocols, architecture, etc. to be deployed: we will provide it later

+What your project is not or will not provide or implement: We are unique in crypto project facilitator and interconnect between investor and trader.

 What we will not do is compete with the likes of swap https://fx-swap.io/, as we will collaborate with them.
 What we are building will gather investor and trader through crypto project, community and AMA.

 **Team profile**